 We've been working with animation studio 12foot6 on their project Get Well Soon.
 It's a series of gloriously injurious animated shorts which we're musically (and visually) stitching together to become one whole peice.

-“Orchestra of Samples” is our new performance project, a concept based on sampling recording sessions we’ve filmed with hundreds of musicians around the world, splicing them together to create a digital supergroup of international artists who never met but are projected together on-screen as a musical whole.
+“Orchestra of Samples” is our new performance project, a concept based on sampling recording sessions we’ve filmed with over 200 hundred musicians around the world, splicing them together to create a digital supergroup of international artists who never met but are projected playing together on-screen.

-Exploring new forms of collaboration, we’ve spent the last few years filming these improvised recordings sessions with artists playing all manner of instruments in well over twenty countries.
-As well as drummers, guitarists, violinists, flutists and others, we filmed singers in Bhutan, musicians playing bagpipes made from whole goats, the futuristic sounds of the French Baschet instruments, Motörhead’s original drummer Lucas Fox, Stereolab’s lead singer Laetitia Sadier and Björk collaborator Henry Dagg, filming his Sharpsichord that he performed with on her Biophilia project.
+Exploring a new form of collaboration, we’ve spent the last few years filming these improvised recordings sessions with artists playing all manner of instruments in well over twenty five countries.
+As well as drummers, guitarists, violinists, flutists and others, we filmed singers in Bhutan, musicians playing bagpipes made from whole goats, the futuristic sounds of the French Baschet instruments, Motörhead’s original drummer Lucas Fox, Stereolab singer Laetitia Sadier and Björk collaborator Henry Dagg, filming his Sharpsichord that he performed with on her Biophilia project.

 Click here to read about all the recording sessions and click on the gallery thumbnails to enlarge the photos.
 Here's the trailer, featuring clips some tracks...